samhedin/rustdoc-to-org/README.md

 ## Notes
 * We are waiting for an update to Pandoc that will make the generated documents prettier, it should be available soon https://github.com/jgm/pandoc/issues/6554
 * You should re-run `rustdoc-setup` once in a while, to update the pandoc filter.
+* If rustdoc does not find the documentation for something, the first thing to do is check the project's `target/doc` folder for the corresponding `.html-file`.
+If there is no file there, there is nothing for rustdoc to convert.
+If there is a file there, please create an issue!

 ## TODO

 * Figure out a way to get links working.
 All links point to .html files, they should be updated to point to .org files.